SpacingBat3/WebCord/docs/Readme.md

 ## Want to contribute to my project?

-- If you want to improve my code, make a Pull Request and add yourself to the list of contributors in `main.ts`.
+- If you want to improve my code, make a Pull Request and add yourself to the list of contributors in `package.json`.

 - If you want to translate strings in `lang` folder, please visit [TRANSLATE.md](Translate.md).